 }, 1000)

-The reason this is wrapped in a call to setTimeout is to ensure the image is displayed on screen for illustration purposes.
+is to ensure the image is displayed on screen for illustration purposes.

 Although this payload posts the screenshot to a route handled by the same server as that serving the web application, in a real world environment, there is nothing to stop this being exfiltrated to an external server.

-Once executed, a new file appears next to the Node.js application named screenshot.png with the content of the web page:
+Once executed, a new file appears next to the Node.js application named screenshot.png

 The practical usage of this type of attack may be limited, but it demonstrates well the extent of the functional possibilities of cross-site scripting.